TrueFiEng/Waffle/docs/source/configuration.rst

 - `'multiple'`: single file for each contract;
 - `'combined'`: one KLAB friendly file;
--  `'all'`: generates both above outputs.
+-  `'all'`: generates both above outputs;
+- `'minimal'`: single file for each contract with minimal information (just abi and bytecode).

 An example of full KLAB friendly config file: